 Greater Wellington will continue to develop new and existing park'n'ride facilities and investigate opportunities for drop off facilities.
-Greater Wellington, however, will also investigate means or reducing demand of park'n'ride by provide improved passenger transport connections and services.
+However, Greater Wellington will also investigate means of reducing demand for park'n'ride facilities by providing improved passenger transport connections and services.